pressoholics/prso-gravityforms-foundation-5/readme.txt

 Want to use Gravity Forms with Zurb Foundation 5?
 Look no further.
 This plugin filters form styles to use Foundation 5 right out of the box, including validation.

-Complex fields such as Address are broken upto columns to provide a neat field 'bundle' (see screenshots).
+Complex fields such as Address are broken into columns to provide a neat field 'bundle' (see screenshots).

 Radio and check lists are formatted as shown in the Foundation 5 docs.
 Also fields like 'website' make use of the Pre/Postfix labels to add a little Foundation flare.

-Validation is also taken care of, making sure to use the form Error States laidout in the Foundation docs.
+Validation is also taken care of, making sure to use the form Error States laid out in the Foundation docs.

 There are also a host of Wordpress filters for devs to hook into to alter DOM classes, IDs, and content.